SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/external-storage.rst

   We strongly encourage you to generate a token for accessing your private OwnCloud/Nextcloud WebDAV shares to avoid sharing your account password.
-To create the token, go to "Settings: Security" in your cloud storage application and generate a new "Application passcode" at the bottom of the page.
+To create the token, go to "Settings: Security" in your cloud storage application and generate a new "Application pass-code" at the bottom of the page.

 Here we show an example of adding an `ETH Polybox <https://polybox.ethz.ch>`_ drive to the session, but the procedure will be similar for any storage accessible via WebDAV.